 Transwestern's ability to operate its pipeline system on certain lands held in trust by the United States for the benefit of a Native American Tribe, which we refer to as tribal lands, will depend on its success in maintaining existing rights-of-way and obtaining new rights-of-way on those tribal lands.
-Securing additional rights-of-way is also critical to Transwestern's ability to pursue expansion projects, including Transwestern's proposed expansion of its San Juan lateral in New Mexico.
+Securing additional rights-of-way is also critical to Transwestern's ability to pursue expansion projects.
 We cannot provide any assurance that Transwestern will be able to acquire new rights-of-way on Tribal lands or maintain access to existing rights-of-way upon the expiration of the current grants.
 Our financial position could be adversely affected if the costs of new or extended right-of-way grants cannot be recovered in rates.